-We’re starting to lose count of the number of streaming music services out there today.
-Some of these include Spotify, Apple Music, Go, Deezer, Slacker, Tidal and about 3 dozen others.
+We’ve lost count of the number of streaming music services out there today.
+They include Spotify, Apple Music, Qobuz, Deezer, Tidal and about 3 dozen others.
 Can you play these in your business?
 The answer is NO. Not legally at least.

 It comes down to licensing.
-These services, either free or premium accounts, are designed for personal use and are not licensed for commercial use.
-In fact, songs downloaded from iTunes and even playing your old CD’s are not allowed.
+These services, either their free or premium accounts, are designed for personal use only and are not licensed for commercial use.
+In fact, songs downloaded from iTunes and even playing your old CD’s are not permitted.

 As a business, you may already be aware and paying for performance rights to SOCAN and ReSound.
-SOCAN collects on behalf of the writers and composers while ReSound collects for the musicians who perform on the song.
-By paying these two associations it covers your right to air their songs in your business (the performance).
+SOCAN collects on behalf of the writers and composers while ReSound collects for the musicians who perform on the songs.

 In the US, Performance Rights Organizations (PROs) represent songwriters and music publishers.
 To legally play music in your business you must pay a fee to ASCAP, BMI, SESAC and or Global Music Rights.
 If you’re using popular music you’ll need to pay all 4.

 All these organizations are active in visiting stores, bars, hotels, spas and restaurants and if they discover you have been playing music without paying for the appropriate licenses, you may be slammed with heavy fines.
 In Canada, some of these rights organizations can go as far back as 10 years and that can turn into a hefty bill.

 So can I use Spotify or Apple Music in my business?

 A look at Spotify’s terms and conditions section 5 specifies: Spotify Free and Premium accounts are for personal, non-commercial use only.
 Any use of Spotify – whether you have a free, unlimited or premium account – is not legally licensed for commercial or public use in Canada.
 It’s the same for Apple Music.